-- 2.4 The strategic objectives form the link between the vision and the strategy and are based on the "issues to be addressed" and the priorities of the Council's Corporate Plan 2016-2020. - 2.5 20 Strategic Objectives were included in the 2017 Consultation Draft Local Plan two of these may need to be revised and a new objective is proposed to take account of issues arising from incorporation of St George's in the plan.
+- 2.4 Strategic Objectives form the link between the vision and the strategy.
+They are based on the "issues to be addressed" and the priorities of the Council's Corporate Plan 2016-2020. - 2.5 20 Strategic Objectives were included in the 2017 Consultation Draft Local Plan.
+Two of these may need to be revised and a new objective is proposed to take account of issues arising from incorporation of St George's in the plan.
 Changes to objectives are indicated in bold italics below and comments are invited on these.